globalseismology/avni/docs/best_practices.md

 Use *issues* to discuss intended modifications
 ----------------------------------------------

 GitHub provides a [system](https://github.com/geodynamics/avni/issues) to track issues.
-It should be a central place to monitor REM3D evolution.
+It should be a central place to monitor AVNI evolution.
 In particular:

 -   report bug as they occur

 -   plan modifications.

-REM3D's issue tracker interface lets us track bugs being fixed and enhancements being made by assigning labels.
+AVNI's issue tracker interface lets us track bugs being fixed and enhancements being made by assigning labels.
 We will reserve the labels

 -   *bug* for issue fixing